Even though your organization’s SaaS data is in the cloud, that doesn’t mean it’s completely safe.

 In seconds, restore deleted users, and recover files and folders in their native formats, to their native location, and to their same or different owners.

 Review automatic audit reports so you know that backups are occurring as they should and protecting the data that's critical to business continuity.

 Cloud Backup Use Cases:

-Protect Microsoft Office 365 data and G Suite by Google data from accidental overwrites and deletion, sync issues, malicious deletes, virus infection, and ransomware attacks.
+Protect Office 365, Microsoft 365, and Google Workspace data from accidental overwrites and deletion, sync issues, malicious deletes, virus infection, and ransomware attacks.

 Archive or transfer ownership of data rather than maintain user subscriptions when employees leave.